 Metal patches are ideal for repairing larger gutter holes or severe dents in gutters.
 First, cut a steel or copper patch piece to overlap the damaged area by at least 1/2 inch on all sides.

-Sand the back of the patch rough to promote adhesion.
+Sand the patch’s back rough to promote adhesion.
 Apply a thick, continuous bead of 100% silicone sealant around the entire edge and interior of the hole or dent.

 Quickly place the patch centred over the area and press firmly to squeeze out any air bubbles.
 Use your finger or a putty knife to smooth the sealant into an even layer underneath and around the patch edges.